mcclure/lovr-ent/README.md

 ### Command line features

 There's a built-in entity (LoaderEnt) that loads and runs Ent classes from disk.
-The root entity is always LoaderEnt, and it loads the classes you specify in the command line.
+The root entity in lovr-ent is always LoaderEnt, and it loads the classes you specify on the command line.
 So if you launch your game by running:

     lovr lovr-ent/lua app/test/testUi